mikaelelias/Convert-money/README.md

 CSS Styling:
 The CSS file (style.css) provides a clean and visually appealing design.
 It follows best practices by using a combination of custom styles and a Google Fonts import.
 The responsive design ensures a consistent layout across different devices.

 The "Convert Money" project effectively achieves its goal of providing a straightforward currency conversion experience.
 The code is well-structured and easy to understand, and the user interface is visually appealing.
-Consider incorporating the suggested improvements to enhance accessibility and provide a more polished user experience.